WHIDBEY ISLAND SUMMER RETREAT

 Accommodations

 It is also possible to stay offsite.
 There are two lovely hotels in nearby Langley: The Inn at Langley and the Boatyard Inn.
+There are also homes available to rent on AirBnB and VRBO.
 Whidbey Island is very popular in the summer.
 Book early.

 Meals

-The kitchen at the Whidbey Institute is known for its delicious, locally sourced food.
-Some of it organically grown in their own garden, all of it is prepared in-house by their expert staff.
+The kitchen at the Whidbey Institute is known for its delicious, locally sourced food prepared in-house by their expert staff.
 The kitchen can easily accommodate most food needs and preferences.
-Three abundant meals a day, plus snacks, are included.
+You can tell us about your dietary needs on the registration form.
+Three abundant meals a day, plus snacks, tea and coffee, are included.

 Transportation

 In non-rush hour traffic the Whidbey Institute is about 90 minutes northwest of Seattle, WA, by car and ferry.
 However, there can be a wait time of two hours or more to board the ferry in the summer.
 For those flying, the closest airport is Paine Field, which is a small airport in Everett, WA.
 SeaTac Airport is much larger, but farther away.
-The Whidbey Shuttle provides transport to the island from both airports and we can arrange to pick you up from the shuttle stop.
+The Whidbey Shuttle provides transport to the island from SeaTac and we can arrange to pick you up from the shuttle stop.
 (You need to reserve the shuttle in advance.
-The shuttle stop to indicate when reserving is Langley/Clinton at Ken's Korner.
+Choose the Langley/Clinton shuttle stop at Ken's Korner when reserving.
 Happily, the shuttle bypasses the ferry line.)
+If you fly into Paine field, you can take a taxi/Uber to the ferry at Mukilteo.
+We can pick you up from the ferry in Clinton on Whidbey Island.

 Cost